xaoseric/bitnami-docker-laravel/README.md

 # Eclipse Che Developer Workspace
 You can use this Development environment to create an Eclipse Che on-demand workspace with a sample project ready to start developing.
-Click the link below to automatically create and launch an Express environment workspace on Codenvy:
+Click the link below to automatically create and launch an Laravel environment workspace on Codenvy:

 [![Contribute](http://beta.codenvy.com/factory/resources/codenvy-contribute.svg)](https://beta.codenvy.com/f/?url=https%3A%2F%2Fgithub.com%2Fbitnami%2Fbitnami-docker-laravel%2Ftree%2Fche)